 Özge has a MSc. in Molecular Genetics from the University of Leicester and a PhD in Developmental Biology from Queen Mary University of London.
 She worked as a Post-doctoral Research Associate at the University of Leicester for six years in the field of Behavioural Neurology before moving into science communication.
 She worked as the Research Communication Officer at a London based charity for almost two years.

 Treating endothelial cells obtained from scleroderma patients with an enzyme called khloto effectively improves their function, according to a study published in the journal Arthritis Research and Therapy.

-Frequent cough, which commonly occurs in lung disease related to scleroderma correlates both with the presence and severity of gastroesophageal reflux disease (GERD – a chronic digestive disease where ...
+Frequent cough, which commonly occurs in lung disease related to scleroderma correlates both with the presence and severity of gastroesophageal reflux disease (GERD – a chronic digestive disease where stomach ...
 Read more

-Treating patients with drug resistant progressive scleroderma with a combination of immunotherapy and umbilical chord derived mesenchymal stem cells (MSCs) could improve their condition according to a study reporting ...
+Treating patients with drug resistant progressive scleroderma with a combination of immunotherapy and umbilical chord derived mesenchymal stem cells (MSCs) could improve their condition according to a study reporting the ...
 Read more

-Antibodies against Siglec-8 (sialic acid binding immunoglobulin like lectin 8), a protein selectively expressed on certain types of immune system cells is able to inhibit fibrosis in rodent models ...
+Antibodies against Siglec-8 (sialic acid binding immunoglobulin like lectin 8), a protein selectively expressed on certain types of immune system cells is able to inhibit fibrosis in rodent models of ...
 Read more

-The European Commission (EC) and the U.S. Food and Drug Administration (FDA) have both designed Ofev (nintedanib; manufactured by Boehringer Ingelheim) an Orphan Drug (ODD) for the treatment of scleroderma, ...
+The European Commission (EC) and the U.S. Food and Drug Administration (FDA) have both designed Ofev (nintedanib; manufactured by Boehringer Ingelheim) an Orphan Drug (ODD) for the treatment of scleroderma, as ...
 Read more

-A drug called Buspar (buspirone), which is primarily used to treat generalized anxiety disorder can improve esophageal symptoms in most scleroderma patients with esophageal involvement, according to a study ...
+A drug called Buspar (buspirone), which is primarily used to treat generalized anxiety disorder can improve esophageal symptoms in most scleroderma patients with esophageal involvement, according to a study published ...
 Read more